Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control

 After the auxiliary result \cref{lem:nonincreasing_for_const_eps}, \cref{prp:boundedness_simple} shows the boundedness of the sequence of iterates for the case that the reset trust-region radius $\Delta^0$ is so large that all of $\Omega$ is contained in the trust region after the reset occurs.
 In particular, the zero function is feasible and satisfies $\gamma E_\varepsilon(0) = 0$.
+Consequently, if the penalty parameter becomes small, the regularization dominates the objective in the subproblem in the event of an unbounded sequence so that the function $0$ is a competitor that reduces the subproblem solution to lead to a contradiction.
 Then \cref{prp:boundedness_involved} shows the boundedness for smaller values of $\Delta^0$.
 The proof is based on the same general idea as \cref{prp:boundedness_simple} but the function $0$ may not be feasible and therefore, we provide a more involved construction and estimates for a feasible point of the trust-region subproblems for the initial trust-region radius $\Delta^0$ that satisfies our needs. \begin{lemma} \Cref{alg:trm} produces a sequence of iterates with non-increasing objective values over subsequent iterations during which $\varepsilon^n$ is not altered. \end{lemma} \begin{proof} The iterate $w^{n+1}$ coincides with the previous iterate $w^n$ if the computed update $\tilde{w}^n$ is rejected.
 Thus, under the condition $\varepsilon^{n+1} = \varepsilon^n$, the objective value only changes if a step is accepted.
 Specifically, it changes by $\ared(w^n, w^{n+1}, \varepsilon^n)$.
-Because \cref{prp:tr_existence} asserts that $\pred(w^n, \Delta^n, \varepsilon^n)$ is non-negative, the sufficient decrease condition \eqref{eq:suffdec} and \cref{alg:trm} ln.\ \ref{ln:suff_dec} yield the claim. \end{proof} \begin{proposition} Let $j$ be bounded on the unit ball in $L^\infty(\Omega)$.
-Let $(w^n)_n \subset \{ w \in H^1(\Omega)\,|\, 0 \le w(x) \le 1 \text{ for a.a.\ } x \in \Omega\}$ be the sequence of iterates produced by \cref{alg:trm}.
+Because \cref{prp:tr_existence} asserts that $\pred(w^n, \Delta^n, \varepsilon^n)$ is non-negative, the sufficient decrease condition \eqref{eq:suffdec} and \cref{alg:trm} ln.\ \ref{ln:suff_dec} yield the claim. \end{proof} \begin{proposition} Let $j$ and $\nabla_R j$ be bounded on the unit ball in $L^\infty(\Omega)$.
+Let $(w^n)_n \subset \{ w \in H^1(\Omega)\,|\, 0 \le w(x) \le 1 \text{ for a.e.\ } x \in \Omega\}$ be the sequence of iterates produced by \cref{alg:trm}.
 Let $\Delta^0 \ge |\Omega|$.
 Then there exist $C > 0$ and a subsequence $(w^{n_k})_k \subset (w^n)_n$ such that

 \end{proposition} \begin{proof} We define constants for uniform bounds on the value of $j$ and the first term of the objective of the trust-region subproblem: